 - doxazosin (Cardura)

-- finasteride (Proscar) NOTE: Women should NOT handle crushed or broken tablets if pregnant or possibly pregnant.
+- finasteride (Proscar) NOTE: Women should NOT handle crushed or broken finasteride tablets if pregnant or possibly pregnant.
 Broken tablets lose some of the protective outer coating, thus allowing absorption of finasteride through the skin.
-The drug may cause birth defects.
+This drug may cause birth defects.

 - levothyroxine (Synthroid)